portland, oregon

 Do I need a car?
 What is transportation like?

 Renting a car may not be necessary if you stay in a hotel downtown.
 Instead, you can rely on Uber and Lyft, which are reliable and affordable compared to other cities.
-However, renting a car would be recommended if you plan to engage in outdoor activities requiring you to travel farther out.
+However, renting a car is recommended if you plan to engage in outdoor activities that require travel farther.

 What were your favorite bites of this trip?